Lakeland Westchester Classic 2020

 - Minus 0.1 speaks every time you pronounce nuclear as “nuke-you-lar” I am completely serious.

 Hi!
 I am Selma Tabakovic (she/her pronouns) and I debated Public Forum in high school.
-I went to American University.
-Now I'm going to Brooklyn Law School.
-I coach PF for American Heritage.
+I graduated from American University and Brooklyn Law School.
+I am an external PF coach for American Heritage Palm Beach/Boca.

-I definitely look at the flow to decide who wins the round, but if I think that something is not handled effectively on the flow (ex: really under-covered argumentation in response to major points in the round), I will likely vote on the truth of an argument.
+Generally: Tech>truth.
+However, if I think that something is not handled effectively on the flow (ex: really blippy responses in rebuttal that are not warranted and are later extended with new warranting), I will likely vote on the truth of an argument.

 What I like to see in the round: